spontoreau/rust-azure-devops/CONTRIBUTING.md

 # Contributing

 Congratulations, you are going to contribute to the **rust-vsts** repository.
-First of all, we want to thank you for spending time to improve this project!
+First of all, I want to thank you for spending time to improve this project 🙏!

 ## Table Of Contents